madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/deactivate-or-delete-users.md

 ---
-title: How to Deactivate or Delete Users
+title: When and how to deactivate or delete users
 description: Learn the difference between deactivating and deleting users.
 Then manage user profiles according to your organization's needs.
 feature: System Setup and Administration
 activity: deploy